BearStudio/start-ui-figma/README.md

 <h1 align="center"><a href="https://go.bearstudio.fr/start-ui-figma"><img src="https://user-images.githubusercontent.com/62236130/136928347-371768a6-6910-4ea4-923d-1af6a8788472.png" alt="Start UI figma" width="300" /></a></h1>

 [🚀 Start UI [figma]](https://go.bearstudio.fr/start-ui-figma) is a opinionated Figma starter created & maintained by the [BearStudio Team](https://www.bearstudio.fr/team) and other contributors.
-This repository is used for tracking.
+This repository is used for issue tracking.

 ---